Wrapping your head around a whole new education system can be pretty daunting. We’ve got you covered with 4 simple steps:

 - The online portal is completely free to use and allows you to apply to as many as 20 different undergraduate programmes at once.
-You can find the applications portal here, but remember that the system is only available during specific dates (for 2018/19 entry these were Tuesday July 17th 2018 until Tuesday July 24th 2018).
+You can find the applications portal here, but remember that the system is only available during specific dates (for 2019/20 entry these were from Thursday, July 18th 2019 until Wednesday, July 24th 2019).

 - After entering your details online, and before the end of the application window, you’ll need to send your documents (including proof of your grades, identification and equivalence certificate) to the Hellenic Ministry of National Education and Religious Affairs.